If you want to understand how to move photos to another folder in Lightroom, you’ve come to the right place.

 Instead of moving the folder, copy it first.
-Simply create a new copy of the folder with all the images in the new location first.
+Simply create a new folder copy with all the images in the new location first.

 Launch Lightroom.
 Inside the Folder Panel, Right Click (Option-Click on Mac) on the folder you wish to move.
 Select the Update Folder Location option and point it to the folder’s new location.
 Lightroom will then update the Catalog with the new location for all the moved images.

 Once you see that all the moved images are intact, you can delete the original folder and its contents from the hard drive.

 If for some reason, you actually moved the folder and its images on your hard drive outside of Lightroom, you will see the “?” symbol next to the folder in the Folders Panel.
 This indicates that Lightroom does not know the location of the moved folder and images.